-Likewise, some drinkers favor strong spirits due to their purer alcohol content – and feel it can help dodge hangovers.
-The only problem is that it’s not so easy to practice moderation when you’re drinking spirits.
+Some drinkers favor strong spirits due to their purer alcohol content – and feel it can help dodge hangovers.
+The only problem is it’s not so easy to practice moderation when you’re drinking spirits.

 Hard seltzers are gaining in popularity, but be aware that they’re often loaded with sugar.

 Beer has often been overlooked by the health crowd due to its perception of being a boozy drink that leaves you with a beer belly.

 But research and experience has shown these are not necessarily true.